Skip to content

 What Is Culture And Its Manifestations?

-You can identify a culture by four basic manifestations that make it different from another.
+To further breakdown what culture means, let’s talk about its four basic manifestations.
+From these different characteristics, you can identify what makes one culture different from another.
 Specifically, this includes a culture’s symbols, heroes, rituals, and values.

-• Symbols.
-You can distinguish a culture by its symbols.
+- Symbols.
+First, you can distinguish a culture by its symbols.
 In particular, a culture’s symbols include words, gestures, pictures, or objects.
 Also, we see these objects as representing a particular meaning for a given culture and affiliated with a particular culture.

-• Heroes.
-We see a culture’s heroes as representing and personifying a given culture.
+- Heroes.
+Also, we see a culture’s heroes as representing and personifying a given culture.
 In particular, cultures see their heroes as persons, past or present, real or fictitious, who possess characteristics that are highly prized.
 Heroes also serve as models for behavior.

-There are learned behavior patterns that are shared by all of humanity collectively.
+Further, there are learned behavior patterns that are shared by all of humanity collectively.
 Indeed, no matter where people live in the world, they share these universal traits.
-Below is a detail list of traits found in a culture:
+Below is a detail list of traits found in any culture:

 1. Language.